TheRolfFR/firestorm-db/README.md

 ## Get a file

 `firestorm.files.get` takes a file's direct URL location or its content as its parameter.
+If your upload folder is accessible from a server URL, you can directly use its address to retrieve the file.

 ```js
 const firestorm = require("firestorm-db");